 All revenue metering data supplied for final balancing and billing purposes must be based on energy measurements made with instruments that are traceable to the National Institute of Standards and Technology (NIST) and approved for billing purposes within New York State.
-All metering should meet standards as stated in Appendix A, and be accessible for transmission to the ISO-by the next dayby the next day within three business days.
+Revenue metering data should be accessible for transmission by the next business day.
+All metering should meet standards as stated in Appendix A, and be accessible for transmission to the ISO by the next dayby the next day within three business days.
 The use of SCADA data for final settlement will be precluded only if revenue grade data is available.
 The subzonal revenue metering data (energy consumption, demand, profile) shall be transmitted to the ISO in a format and within the time constraints specified by the NYISO.
 If data is required before establishment of statewide standards, data must be supplied through an electronic link and be compatible with the systems in use at the ISO.
 Compatibility with ISO systems will be established by each TO.